 Did you know that in some counties Guiding was suppressed for political reasons, and Guides had to hide their uniforms?
 If you found yourself in that situation, what six items would you hide to keep the spirit of Guiding alive?
 How would you hide them and why?
 Present your ideas creatively.

 Well, it really happened.
 In many countries across Europe, and in the Channel Islands of the UK, during World War 2, Guiding was outlawed.
 Totally banned.
-Instead, Government-approved and supporting youth movements were created, with compulsory membership for all children in the relevant age group - they would have been imprisoned had they refused.
-Equally, had Guides been caught wearing uniforms, they would have been arrested, and jailed or sent to forced labour camps.
+Instead, Government-approved youth movements were created, designed to spread Government propoganda, and with compulsory membership for all children in the relevant age group - they would have been imprisoned had they refused to join or failed to attend regularly.
+Guide and Scout Leaders were arrested, and forced to give details of other Leaders yet to be traced, who would then be arrested too.
 In some of the countries, simply having been a Guide or Scout was reason enough to be arrested.
 So in Norway, some Guides buried their uniforms to keep them safe, and only dug them up after peace was declared.
-Since the authorities had the right to search houses, and would arrested anyone they discovered was continuing to be a Scout or Guide, the hiding places for uniforms had to be ingenious.
-In some countries, Guides formed themselves into sports clubs, or first-aid societies, in order to be able to continue meeting together and doing activities.
-If your Guide meetings were to be banned by the Government, what would you try to hide, or protect?
-It could be things belonging to you personally, or things which belong to your unit which you would want to protect and save for the unit.
+Since the authorities had the right to search houses, and would arrest anyone they discovered was continuing to be a Scout or Guide, the hiding places for uniforms had to be ingenious.
+In some countries, Guides formed themselves into sports clubs, or first-aid societies instead, in order to be able to continue meeting together and doing activities.
+So if your Guide meetings were to be banned by the Government, what would you try to hide, or protect, in hopes that a day would come when you might be allowed to be a Guide again?
+It could be things belonging to you personally, or things which belong to your unit - what would give you inspiration, what would you need to share with others an idea of what Guiding is, and is about?
 Then think about the creative presentation bit - how could you portray your ideas on what should be saved in a creative way?

 2. Blitz Cooking

 During the First and Second World Wars, thousands of Guides helped their communities in lots of ways like giving first aid and making aid packages.
-Some slept in their uniforms, ready to hep throughout the night.
-During the Second World War, the Ministry of Food asked Guides to demonstrate 'blitz cooking' - cooking in ovens made of bricks from destroyed buildings - and to share recipes they invented using rations.
-Guides made meals for hundreds in bombed areas, with no kitchens.
-Make a recipe using blitz cooking (or as close as you can if you don't have bricks).
+Some slept in their uniforms, ready to help throughout the night.
+During the Second World War, given their experience of cooking on improvised fireplaces, the Ministry of Food asked Guides to demonstrate 'blitz cooking' - cooking in ovens made of bricks from destroyed buildings - and to share recipes they invented using rations.
+Guides made meals for hundreds in bombed areas, with no kitchens, feeding those who had been made homeless until they could be found temporary accommodation.
+Make a recipe using an improvised fireplace (or as close as you can if you don't have bricks).
 Use ingredients only that were available on rations.

 Again, it really happened.
-It was first reported in Liverpool - the army said it would take them a couple of days to mobilise and set up a 'field kitchen' to feed bombed-out families.
-A Guide Leader stated that all she would need was a dozen bricks salvaged from the rubble, a couple of flat metal boot scrapers to set on the bricks to sit the 'pot' on, and a large metal dustbin which they could scrub out, and use to cook in.
-She stacked the bricks to make a structure like a barbecue base to contain a fire, they laid the metal boot scrapers across, to provide firm support to balance the scrubbed dustbin on.
-Then her Guides set to and prepared the ingredients, and provided lunch for all the bombed-out residents.
+It was first reported in Liverpool - the army said it would take them a couple of days to mobilise and set up an army 'field kitchen' to feed bombed-out families.
+A local Guide Leader stated that she could set up an improvised kitchen within the hour, and all she would need was a dozen bricks salvaged from the rubble, a couple of salvaged flat metal boot scrapers to set across the bricks to sit the 'pot' on, and a large metal dustbin which they could scrub out, and use to cook the food in.
+She stacked the bricks to make a three-sided structure like a barbecue base to contain a fire, they laid the metal boot scrapers across the top, to provide firm support to balance the scrubbed dustbin on.
+Then her Guides set to and prepared the ingredients, and provided a hot lunch for all the bombed-out residents.

 Finally, plan and make your meal.
 What will you cook - soup? porridge? stew or casserole? steamed pudding?